awslabs/gluonts/docs/examples/introduction/Introduction.md

 )
 ```

-After specifing our estimator with all the necessary hyperparameters we can train it using our training dataset `dataset.train` just by invoking the `.train` method of the estimator.
+After specifing our estimator with all the necessary hyperparameters we can train it using our training dataset `dataset.train` just by invoking the `train` method of the estimator.
 The training returns a predictor that can be used to predict.

 ```python